ibm-cloud-docs/containers/faqs.md

 For the latest HA service level agreement terms, refer to the [{{site.data.keyword.cloud_notm}} terms of service](/docs/overview/terms-of-use?topic=overview-terms#terms).
 Generally, the SLA availability terms require that when you configure your infrastructure resources in an HA architecture, you must distribute them evenly across three different availability zones.
 For example, to receive full HA coverage under the SLA terms, you must [set up a multizone cluster](/docs/containers?topic=containers-ha_clusters#multizone) with a total of at least 9 worker nodes, three worker nodes per zone that are evenly spread across three zones.

-## What standards does the service comply to?
+## What compliance standards does the service meet?
 {: #standards}
 {: faq}